orbit-cloud-solutions/workshop-aws-fundamentals/workshop-5/exercises/03/readme.md

     * docker stop al
     * docker ps # no longer running
     * docker ps -a # but we have some stopped containers
+    * docker rm al

 ## run docker again
-    * docker run -it -rm --name al al # remove docker when we are finished
+    * docker run -it --rm --name al al # remove docker when we are finished
+    * # useful for interactive short tasks
+    * Ctrl+D # disconnecting from container will remove it now

 ## cleanup
     * docker ps -a # amazon linux docker is gone
     * docker images # but its image still exists
+    * docker rmi al # we can remove the image
+    * docker images # it's gone